nilshoell/secret-sharing/README.md

 ## Limitations

 As stated above, **this is not a security tool**.
 The critical code is based on an example from Wikipedia, and has not been audited, so please **do not use this for anything where security is important**.
+There are other implementations by [Ryan Shea](https://github.com/shea256/secret-sharing) (Python) and [B. Poettering](http://point-at-infinity.org/ssss/) (C, also available as Debian package `ssss`).

 Furthermore, the length of the secret is heavily limited by the underlying implementation, I'll try to fix that in the future.
 In ASCII mode, the **limit seems to be at 19 characters**, in non-ASCII mode, depending on the complexity (i.e. use of special characters) of the secret, the **limit is at around 12** characters.
 The program will test recombination at runtime of the initial split to check whether it will work.